rodrigosistemas/mysql_scripts/README.md

 ## Secure MySQL Installation

-The secure installation of MySQL (`mysql-secure-installation`) allows you to:
+The secure installation of MySQL (`mysql_secure_installation`) allows you to:

-- Restrict access only from `localhost` for the `root` user.
+- Restrict root user access to `localhost`.
-- Remove anonymous access.
+- Remove anonymous users.
 - Remove the `test` database.
 - Change the default password.